pulumi/pulumi/docs/design/packages.md

 ## Interpretation

-CocoPack and CocoIL are interpreted representations.
+CocoPack and CocoIL are interpreted formats.

 That means we do not compile them to assembly and, in certain cases, we have made design decisions that favor correctness over performance.
-The toolchain has a built in verifier that enforces these design decisions at runtime.
-This is unlike most runtimes that leverage an independent static verification step to avoid runtime penalties.
-That said, the `coco verify` command will run the verifier independently.
+The toolchain has a built in verifier that enforces these design decisions at runtime (which can be run explicitly with `coco pack verify`).
+This is unlike most runtimes that leverage an independent static verification step, often at the time of machine translation, to avoid runtime penalties.

 TODO: specify more information about the runtime context in which evaluation is performed.

-TODO: specify how failures are conveyed (fail-fast, exception, etc).
+Any failures during interpretation are conveyed in the most friendly manner.
+For example, unhandled exceptions carry with them a full stack trace, complete with line number information.
+In general, the Coconut interpreted environment should nut fundamentally carry with it any inherent disadvantages, other than the obvious one: it is a new runtime.

 ## Possibly-Controversial Decisions

 It's worth describing for a moment some possibly-controversial decisions about CocoPack and CocoIL.

 These might come as a surprise to higher level programmers, however, it is worth remembering that CocoIL is attempting to strike a balance between high- and low-level multi-language representations.
-In doing so, some opinions had to be discard, while others were strengthened.
+In doing so, some opinions had to be discarded, while others were strengthened.
 And some of them aren't set in stone and may be something we revisit later.

 ### Values